Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Introduction

-In addition to the attempts on process supervision, some research efforts have explored approaches to mitigate the weakness of greedy decoding that the reasoning process can hardly be adjusted when it reaches an unexpected state.
-In other words, the model should be able to forecast the future states and consider the optimal reasoning path in a boarder exploration space. \citet{rap} introduce a general framework of reasoning-as-planning (RAP), where the reasoning process is defined as a Markov Decision Process (MDP). {Each step in the MDP comprises a \textit{state}-\textit{action} pair, whose particular implementation can vary with different application scenarios.} For example, in arithmetic reasoning, an MDP step includes a state that summarizes all the known variables and an action can be calculating the value of an unknown variable.
-Figure~\ref{fig:example} illustrates this process in the context of logical reasoning using the ReAct~\citep{react} format.
-At each step the agent can \emph{Think} (optionally) and \emph{Act}, which involves selecting a group of facts and rules to deduce a new conclusion.\footnote{The notion of \emph{action} subsumes both thinking and acting.} It can optionally make an \textit{Observation} to get an ``updated view'' of the state.
+Tremendous efforts have been dedicated to improve the reliability and faithfulness of generated rationales, including knowledge distillation~\citep{kd2015hinton,wizardllm,wizardmath,mammoth} and self-correction~\citep{shinn2023reflexion}.
+Yet, these approaches predominantly rely on LLMs for identifying errors or providing superior reasoning processes, which could be limited by their capacity.
+An alternative is to consider \emph{human} process supervision~\citep{prm-and-orm}.
+For instance, \citet{lets-verify} propose to train a process reward model (PRM) using step-level feedbacks on model-generated solutions, which are annotated by human experts.
+This enables LLMs to refine their rationales based on the PRM's feedback.
+While human process supervision has proven effective, it often incurs higher costs compared to mere final outcome annotation as well as the automatic process annotation from a teacher LLM.
+In addition to the attempts on process supervision, some research efforts have explored search-augmented reasoning for better reasoning trace by assessing the quality of future states. \citet{rap} introduce a general framework of reasoning-as-planning (RAP), where the reasoning process is defined as a Markov Decision Process (MDP). {Each step in the MDP comprises a \textit{state}-\textit{action} pair, whose particular implementation can vary with different application scenarios.} Figure~\ref{fig:example} illustrates this process in the context of logical reasoning using the ReAct~\citep{react} format.
+At each step the agent can \emph{Think} (optionally) and \emph{Act}, which involves selecting a group of facts and rules to deduce a new conclusion.\footnote{The notion of \emph{action} subsumes both thinking and acting.} It can optionally make an \textit{Observation} to get an ``updated view'' of the \textit{state}.
 During inference, each state-action pair is assigned a reward, either by an LLM or external verifier.
-The planning process is steered by a Monte Carlo Tree Search (MCTS) \citep{mcts}, which aims to maximize the {expected total cumulative} reward (or utility) obtained along the chosen path while effectively narrowing the search space {(Figure~\ref{fig:micro-frame}(a))}.
+The planning process is then steered by Monte Carlo Tree Search (MCTS) \citep{mcts} to maximize the {expected total cumulative} reward (or utility) obtained along the chosen path while effectively narrowing the search space {(Figure~\ref{fig:micro-frame}(a))}.

 Existing RAP frameworks often assume LLMs as the world model being able to assess the quality of each reasoning step.
 As a result, the online planning may introduce huge latency and cost due to frequent assessments of intermediate states and the large search space.
 Nevertheless, we find that the core idea behind planning-based reasoning is to employ online simulation by taking few forward steps to find the optimal path, {and the evaluation becomes more accurate when it has access to real outcome feedback.}